 I want to make that a little bit more available to felons searching for a lifeline after a conviction and a lot more hopeful than what the Probation Officers act like (in my experience – mine was not thrilled at my prospects at all – yet look at me now, lol).
 We’re all tired of serving permanent sentences when we just want to live our lives and support ourselves and our families.
 Also, because incarceration really is NOT rehabilitation.
-Surveys I’ve ran indicate that those who have experienced a conviction do not feel that they were rehabilitated or educated in any meaningful way during their time incarcerated or while on a form of supervision.
+Surveys I’ve run indicate that those who have experienced a conviction do not feel that they were rehabilitated or educated in any meaningful way during their time incarcerated or while on a form of supervision.
 If you want to participate in one of these surveys – check out my post about participating.

 So, to address this multi-faceted issue, I’m working on a few more felon friendly project ideas that I think might help out a lot of people that are struggling with a bad background.
 You’ll see updates as they develop and get reviewed.

 Since I’ve started this blog, I’ve been meeting a lot of really interesting individuals with some really inspiring stories that further inspire me to help out as many felons as I can.

 Anyway, thank you so much for stopping by – and if you dig what I’m talking about here, please – share the crap out of this.
 I’d be ever so thankful!
 There are button to let you easily share this to just about any social media.
 All it takes is a quick click – and I’d really appreciate it!